steve-todorov/mkdocs-pom-parser-plugin/README.md

 | `project.description`          | `POM_DESCRIPTION`     |
 | `project.url`                  | `POM_URL`             |

-In your `.md` files you can reference to generate a `dependency installation` section in your documentation:
+In your `.md` files you can reference these variables to generate a `dependency installation` section in your documentation:

 ```
     <dependency>